-Anything above these levels could lead to an overdose.
+Consuming a higher dosage of valium than prescribed by your doctor could lead to an overdose.
 The further a patient or recreational user diverges from this number, the more serious the consequences get.
 While a fatal overdose requires much more than 40 mg in a single sitting, permanent side effects can emerge if such high doses become habitual.

 - Labored respiration and breathing rate

 - Bluish discoloration of the skin, lips or nails

 Any symptoms linked to Valium use require an expert opinion and prognosis.
 Report any abnormalities to a physician, regardless of whether the drug was taken as directed or recreationally.
 If the person’s breathing is affected, it’s important to start CPR and call 911.

 Only medical staff can properly assess the severity of an overdose.
 Therefore, get yourself or the victim into their care and supervision before anything else.